Taiteilija/op-kassa-for-woocommerce/readme.txt

 Head over to OP Kassa admin panel and make sure that you have activated the WooCommerce addon.

 == Changelog ==

+= 1.0.4 =
+* Fixed a bug relating to Kassa oauth callback url

 = 1.0.3 =
 * Updated installation instructions